BobTheZombie/LPM.Org/README.md

 behaviour globally.
 You can override the setting per invocation using `lpm install ... --allow-fallback` or `--no-fallback`, and the same switches on `lpm upgrade`.

-## Bootstrap

-Run `lpm bootstrap /path/to/root --include vim openssh` to create a chroot‑ready filesystem tree with verified packages.

 ## Hooks